-Videos must be sent exclusively as YouTube links or DropBox.
+Videos must be sent exclusively as YouTube or Vimeo (must be able to download) links or DropBox.
 If you have another type of link, please contact us.

-On Monday, October 24, 2016 all winners will be announced at the World Choreography Awards Show, in Hollywood, California.
+On Monday, October 23, 2017, all winners will be announced at the World Choreography Awards Show, in Beverly Hills, California.

 The WCA will present “The Choreo” (the Award Trophy) to the individual(s) specifically listed within each category.

 In the event more than one choreographer is credited as the winner, only one Award Trophy will be awarded in each Category.